gyarab/2024-4e-prochazka-IdeaAtlas/README.md

 # IdeaAtlas
 ## What is it ?
-IdeaAtlas is (will be) Brain storming visualisation web tool for creating knowledge graphs with help of Chat GPT
+IdeaAtlas is Brain storming visualisation web tool for creating knowledge graphs
 ## About Project
 - School project for my final 2 semesters at Gymnasium Arabska
 - school year 2024/25